WordPress/blogger-importer/readme.txt

 * Added setting author on images
 * Added error handling in get_oauth_link() as suggested by daniel_henrique ref http://core.trac.wordpress.org/ticket/21163
 * Added a check for OpenSSL as suggested by digitalsensus
-* Fixed issue with SimplePie santizer not getting set in Wordpress 3.5
+* Fixed issue with SimplePie santizer not getting set in WordPress 3.5
 * Added filter for the congrats function 'blogger_importer_congrats' so other plugins can add in new options
 * Converted manual HTML table to WP_LIST_TABLE
 * Moved inline Javascript to separate file to aid debugging and testing